A Select List of Our Authors

 RJ Young

-RJ Young is the author of the acclaimed LET IT BANG: A Young Black Man's Reluctant Odyssey into Guns (Houghton Mifflin Harcourt).
+RJ Young is the author of the acclaimed REQUIEM FOR THE MASSACRE and LET IT BANG: A Young Black Man's Reluctant Odyssey into Guns.